balticapprenticeships/AzureTraining/AZ-900_Lab_Resources/Lab 3 Network Security Group.md

   --admin-username azureuser `
   --generate-ssh-keys
 ```
-- Your VM will take a few moments to come up.
+Your VM will take a few moments to come up.
 You have named the VM my-vm.
 You will use this name to refer to the VM in later steps.

-- Run the following ```az vm extension set`` command to configure Nginx on your VM:
+Step 2: Run the following ```az vm extension set``` command to configure Nginx on your VM:
 ```
 az vm extension set `
   --resource-group [your resource group name] `